goobta/RIWAVE/README.md

 Rhode Island.

 # Execution Directions

+Go to [releases](https://github.com/agupta231/RIWAVE/releases) and download the latest version relevant to your platform.

+## Windows

+Download the compressed file that starts with `windows_`.
+Unzip the file and double click the `Audit Station` executable in the folder.

+## macOS

+Download the compressed file that starts with `mac`.
+Unzip the file.
+Open `/Applications/Utilities/Terminal.app/`.
+In Terminal, type in `cd` and drag the folder into the Terminal.
+Your terminal should look something like `cd /Users/test_user/Downloads/mac_RI_special`.
+Press enter.
+Type `./audit_station` and press enter.

+# For Developers
 This project is built using **Python 3**.

 If you already have pip installed (Just try running `pip` from the command line), simply